-City of Carbondale Consumer Confidence Report - 2013 Covering Calendar Year - 2012
+City of Carbondale Consumer Confidence Report - 2014 Covering Calendar Year - 2013

 This brochure is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
 It is important that customers be aware of the efforts that are made continually to improve their water systems.
-To learn more about your drinking water, please attend any of the regularly scheduled meetings, which are held on the 1st and 3rd Monday of each month, or Tuesday following a Monday holiday at Carbondale City Hall, 234 Main Street.
+To learn more about your drinking water, please attend any of the regularly scheduled meetings which are held: First and third Monday each month or Tuesday following a holiday at Carbondale City Hall, 234 Main St, 7:00 pm.

-For more information, please contact, Carbondale City Office, 785-836-7108.
+For more information please contact, Ruth A. Towne at 785-836-7108.

-Your water comes from surface water.
+Your water comes from: